Security Rights and Aircraft Liens in Finland

 - Damage claims under the Aviation Act.

-Such rights, while not matching the strict legal definition of a lien, produce similar legal effects and are treated as liens in this context.
+These rights, while not matching the strict legal definition of a lien, produce similar legal effects and are treated as liens in this context.

 Registration of Aircraft Liens